 Insights from numerous rape statistics on college campuses reveal that the overwhelming majority of rape cases were inflicted by serial predators, with an average of six rapes per perpetrator.

-5. The unemployment rate of young college graduates in the US is higher than that of the general population.
+5. College graduate stats show that the unemployment rate of young college graduates in the US is higher than that of the general population.

 (New York Fed)